alan-conway/alan-conway.github.io/_posts/2016-05-25-autofixture-and-automocking.markdown

 }
 ~~~

-In this new example, we get a random string returned to us (eg `05a41b95-34b8-4b4b-920a-b3fc92e62dc0`) which this is used to give our address some value.
+In this new example, we get a random string returned to us (eg `05a41b95-34b8-4b4b-920a-b3fc92e62dc0`) which this is used to give our name some value.
 AutoFixture can also do this with other data types, including our own custom types, and this is where it becomes very useful.
-Suppose that instead of adding a string into our AddressBook we instead add a `Person` into a ContactsList, where Person is a class that we have defined in our application.
+Suppose that instead of adding just a name into our ContactList, we define a `Person` class and add an instance of person instead.
 Then the code for our test will look essentially the same but AutoFixture will be doing much more for us:

 ~~~ C#
 [Fact]